MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mrlearning-speechSDK-ch1.md

 With the **MixedRealityToolkit** object selected in the Hierarchy window, in the Inspector window, select the **Input** tab, clone the **DefaultHoloLens2InputSystemProfile** and the **DefaultMixedRealitySpeechCommandsProfile**, and then change the speech commands **Start Behavior** to **Manual Start**:

 ![mrlearning-speech](images/mrlearning-speech/tutorial1-section2-step1-1.png)

-> [!TIP]
-> For a reminder on how to import a Unity custom package, you can refer to the [Importing the tutorial assets](mr-learning-base-02.md#importing-the-tutorial-assets) instructions.

 ## Configuring the capabilities